 When I was growing up in the Butler-Tarkington and Meridian-Kessler neighborhoods, there was a home on the northwest corner of 40th and Meridian Streets.
-It was demolished sometime in the 1960s to make way for the Tarkington Tower Apartments (now Tarkington Tower Condominiums).
+It was demolished sometime in the mid-1960s to make way for Tarkington Tower.
 Do you know anything about the history of that property? ~ Mary Liz Freund, Tucson, Arizona

-The home that once stood on the site that is now occupied by Tarkington Tower Condominiums was built in 1898 and 1899, by Francis William Flanner (1854-1912) and his wife Mary Ellen Hockett Flanner (1863-1947).
-Frank Flanner was the first person in Indiana to be licensed as an embalmer.
-In 1881, he opened a mortuary at 72 N. Illinois Street, which in later years became the site of the Wm.
+The single-family home that once stood on the site that is now occupied by the 16-story Tarkington Tower Condominiums was built in 1898 and 1899, by Francis William Flanner (1854-1912) and his wife Mary Ellen Hockett Flanner (1863-1947).
+Frank Flanner was the first person in the State of Indiana to be licensed as an embalmer.
+In 1881, he opened a mortuary at 72 North Illinois Street, which in later years became the location of the Wm.
 H. Block Company.

-In 1887, Charles Buchanan (1856-1930), the husband of Frank Flanner’s sister Anna, joined Frank as his partner in the business.
-Within a few years, the brothers-in-law moved their growing establishment to 320 N. Illinois Street (now the parking lot for the OneAmerica Tower).
+In 1887, Charles Buchanan (1856-1930), who was the husband of Frank Flanner’s sister Anna, joined Frank as his partner in the business.
+Within a few years, the brothers-in-law moved their growing establishment to 320 North Illinois Street (now a parking lot for OneAmerica Tower).
 Thus began the organization that is known today as Flanner and Buchanan Funeral Centers.

-Frank Flanner wanted only the best for his wife and their three daughters, Mary Emma, Janet, and Hildegarde, so in addition to operating the mortuary business, Frank also made real estate investments in an effort to increase his wealth.
-He purchased several parcels of land in his lifetime and built several new homes during his lifetime.
-The last residence he would ever build was at 4020 N. Meridian Street.
+Frank Flanner wanted only the best for his wife and their three daughters, Mary Emma, Janet, and Hildegarde.
+In addition to operating the mortuary business, Frank also made real estate investments in an effort to increase his wealth.
+He purchased several parcels of land and built several new homes during his lifetime.
+The last residence he would ever build was at 4020 North Meridian Street.

-In 1899, the family moved from 1009 N. Pennsylvania Street to their new home just outside the city limits.
-At that time, Maple Road (later also called 38th Street) was the northern boundary of the City of Indianapolis.
+In 1899, the family moved from 1009 North Pennsylvania Street to their new country home just outside the city limits.
+At that time, Maple Road (now better known as 38th Street) was the northern boundary of the City of Indianapolis.
 The Flanners’ new home was situated on about ten acres, surrounded by a cherry orchard.
-The property had 770 feet of frontage on N. Meridian Street and 600 feet on W. 40th Street.
-The lot extended from Meridian Street on the east to what was first called Westfield Road and later named Illinois Street, on the west.
+The property had 770 feet facing North Meridian Street and 600 feet fronting West 40th Street.
+The Flanners’ lot extended from Meridian Street on the east to what was then called the Westfield Gravel Road on the west.
 We now know the gravel road as North Illinois Street.

-In 1905, after living there just six years, Frank and Mary Ellen Flanner sold their home at 4020 N. Meridian Street.
+In 1905, after living there just six years, Frank and Mary Ellen Flanner sold their home at 4020 North Meridian Street.
 The sale included only six of the ten acres surrounding the house.
-The Flanners retained four acres on the north end of the plat for themselves.
-Mrs. Flanner would later build a new home for herself and her daughters on a portion of that land, after Frank Flanner died in 1912.
-In the meantime, the Flanner family moved to a new home at 1910 N. Capitol Avenue (today, that location is one of the newer buildings in the IU Health Methodist Hospital complex).
+The Flanners retained four acres on the north end of the 10-acre plot for themselves.
+Mrs. Flanner would later build a new home for herself and her daughters on a portion of the land they retained, after Frank Flanner died in 1912.

-In 1928, Newby divided the land on which his home had been built into two parcels and donated the west half of it to the Hoosier Motor Club.
-Founded as a social club in 1902, its membership had grown steadily as more and more people purchased automobiles.
+In 1928, Newby divided the land on which his home had been built into two parcels.
+He donated the west half of his land to the Hoosier Motor Club.
+Founded as a social club in 1902, the motor club’s membership had grown steadily, as more and more people were able to purchase automobiles.
 In 1917, the local club affiliated with the national organization, American Automobile Association.
-The building at 40 W. 40th Street was the home of the AAA Hoosier Motor Club for more than half-a-century.
+The building at 40 West 40th Street was the home of the AAA Hoosier Motor Club for more than half-a-century.
 Today the former AAA facility is the Martin Luther King Community Center.

 Tarkington Tower was conceived of as an upscale apartment community.
 The 16-story structure was completed in 1966.
 The property’s former house number of 4020 was changed to the sleek address of 4000.
 In 1979, the apartment building was converted to a condominium complex.
 It contains 93 units, an attached parking garage, a swimming pool, an exercise room, two guest rooms, a meeting or party room, and a surprising amount of green space for a high-rise multi-family building in an urban setting.
 It’s also across the street from Tarkington Park, which is slated for major improvements in coming years.